deanpcmad/ecologi/README.md

 ### Purchasing Trees

 To purchase trees for an account.
 Requires a number.
 The name parameter is optional.
-Returns a `Ecologi::TreePurchase` response.

 ```ruby
 @client.trees.purchase number: 2, name: "Tree's for user"